|Abbreviation||FT / PT|

 Full Time (one year)

-Part Time (minimum two years, maximum three years)
+Part Time (two years or three years)

 Medium of Instruction